 We're taking a step back from dramatic clickbait and giving you the facts and what the changes actually mean to you.

-Are log burners going to be banned in the UK?
+Are log burners being banned in the UK in 2025 ?

 DEFRA's Environmental Plan, published in February 2023 very clearly states: